 Famed for its wild nightlife, Amsterdam offers visitors something quite unique when the sun goes down.
-Offering a mixture of all sorts of entertainment, Amsterdam is sure to have something for everyone, from the coffeeshops and drugs, to the clubs and pubs, not to mention the sex trade.
+Offering a mixture of all sorts of entertainment, Amsterdam is sure to have something for everyone, from the coffeeshops and soft drugs, to the clubs and pubs, not to mention the sex trade.

 Amsterdam has literally thousands of cafes, bars and nightclubs, which means there is something for every taste.
 A popular way to start the night is in a brown café, where you can unwind from the day with beers, snooker, and live music.
 Some of the best, centred around the Prinsengracht, have been there since the days of Rembrandt.
 The mainstream nightlife centres round Leidseplein, where you can find all the most popular bars, restaurants and clubs which, although not as big and flashy as their rivals in London and New York, are still the perfect place to showcase your dance moves.
 And since Leidseplein never really closes, revellers can literally dance the night away.
-The weekend starts on Thursday night so make sure you get enough sleep in preparation for a big weekend.
+The weekend starts on Thursday night in Amsterdam so make sure you get enough sleep in preparation for a big weekend.
 The trendier clubs usually impose a strict dress code; they open at about 10pm and close by law at 4am during the week, while on weekends, clubs close at 5am.

 Amsterdam has a thriving gay and lesbian scene, with many clubs clustered along Halvemaansteeg, Reguliersdwarsstraat, and Kerkstraat.

 Live music is very popular in Amsterdam and jazz is a favourite with the locals, as many of the world's great jazz legends have settled here.
 The city offers some fun jazz clubs and you can also catch world-class rock and pop acts in many venues, while bigger concerts take place at the Koninklijk Theater Carré, Heineken Music Hall, and the huge Amsterdam Arena.